syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/virtual-scroll.md

 ## Binding local data

 The DropDownList can generate its list items through an array of complex data.
 For this, the appropriate columns should be mapped to the [fields](../api/drop-down-list/#fields) property.
+During virtual scrolling, the list is refreshed in accordance with the scroll offset value, prompting a request to retrieve data from the server.
+Concurrently, as data is being sourced, the `actionBegin` event is initiated prior to the commencement of data acquisition.
+Following the successful retrieval of data, the `actionComplete` event is activated, marking the completion of the data fetch process.

+Furthermore, IncrementalSearch is supported with virtualization in the DropDownList component.
+When a key is typed, the focus is moved to the respective element in the open popup state.
+In the closed popup state, the focus shifts to the corresponding item based on the typed key.
+The Incremental Search functionality is well-suited for scenarios that involve remote data binding case.

 In the following example, `id` column and `text` column from complex data have been mapped to the `value` field and `text` field, respectively.